Skip to content

 What is a typical affiliate cookie window length?

 Thirty days is the most common default, balancing fair credit to affiliates against over-attribution.
-Impulse-purchase products use shorter windows of a few days, while considered B2B or high-ticket purchases often use 45–90 days to match a longer decision cycle.
+Impulse-purchase products use shorter windows of a few days, while considered B2B or high-ticket purchases often run 45–90 days to match a longer decision cycle.

 Does a longer cookie window mean I pay more?